 At the beginning of the 19th century, in Braşov arrived a small group of Jewish people.
 Most of them were tradesmen, craftsmen and intellectuals; they built a wonderful synagogue in the town centre.

 A city rich in history like Braşov has so many legends to reveal; the story of the trumpeter in the watch tower, Apollina Hirscher’s story, the conflicts Vlad Tepeş had with the Saxon tradesmen, the legend of the apprentice from the Black Church… all of them give flavor to our visit in Braşov.

 The historic centre of Braşov comes into a great contrast with the stores, bookshops, modern terraces, the cosmopolitan atmosphere, the modern events and so many foreign tourists.
 And, Braşov seen from above, up from the Tâmpa Peak, is absolutely delightful!

 When it comes to visit various sites in this area, the choice is pretty difficult.
 Fortified churches, castles, manors, citadels – all of them so different and interesting.

 Let us know what you’d like to visit, what your passions and interests are and we can come up with some suggestions and try to tailor the perfect tour.
 Some of the places we could add are:

 It is a UNESCO heritage monument and it has been awarded 3 stars in the Green Michelin Guide Book.

 It is said that the church and the citadel that surrounds it have been built by the Teutonic knights somewhere around the 13th century.
-Being always in the way of the intruders, Sigismund de Luxemburg has ordered its fortification in the 15th century.
+Being always in the way of the intruders, Sigismund de Luxembourg has ordered its fortification in the 15th century.
 They built thick walls, bastions, iron gates, mobile bridges and a water ditch.
-During the time, the church gave birth to many legends, tales about the “death organ” or the stone with an iron ring.
+In time, the church gave birth to many legends, tales about the “death organ” or the stone with an iron ring.

 - The fortified church in Hărman